SuyashUtekar/PE_Malicious_File_Detection_Using-ML/README.md

 ## 📝 Conclusion

-This project focused on detecting malicious files using advanced Machine Learning (ML) and Deep Learning (DL) techniques.
+This project focused on detecting malicious files using advanced Machine Learning (ML) techniques.
 The primary objectives were to:

 1. **Optimize Feature Selection:** The Extra Trees Classifier emerged as the most effective feature selection method, successfully identifying 13 key features that significantly enhance model performance.